 The views of the fields, the villages and towns and of the coast were absolutely breathtaking and that helped distract me from my fear of heights.
 I started to relax very quickly and noticed the soft breeze in my face and the wonderful silence.
 The silence was broken occasionally when the pilot fired up the burners or by a barking farm dog far below but my eyes were firmly glued to the magnificent panorama that unfolded below us.
 The green/brown patchwork of fields stretched to the foothills of the Pyrenees and the Cap de Creus in the distance, and to the beaches of the Bay of Roses.

 As soon as we had our feet firmly planted on the ground, we were whisked away to a nearby village for a hearty breakfast (think freshly-made tortillas, bacon and sausages, fried chicken wings, tomatoes and fruits, all accompanied by a glass of cava!).
 At breakfast, we received a DVD of our flight and a certificate (proof that my quivering knees withstood the great heights!).
-If you’re visiting Costa Brava, I can highly recommend the hot-air balloon flight with Globus Emporda for a stunning bird’s eye view of this wonderful corner of Catalonia.
+I can highly recommend this Costa Brava hot-air balloon flight for a stunning bird’s eye view of this wonderful corner of Catalonia.

 Note: a big thank you goes to the Costa Brava Tourism Board for hosting me and for their wonderful hospitality.
 All views expressed above are, as always, mine.